:max_bytes(150000):strip_icc():format(webp)/best-waffle-mix-4175106-1e22ba8ee3d54b2c824369df30075cd3.jpg)

 Is waffle mix the same thing as pancake mix?

 Though pancakes and waffles do have the same essential ingredients (flour, leavening, dairy, and eggs), waffles tend to have more fat and sugar than pancakes.
-The good news: Many boxed mixes can be used to make both—you just have to follow different instructions based on whether you’re making waffles or pancakes.
-"When using a pancake/waffle mix to make waffles, add an additional tablespoon of oil or melted butter, and 1-2 more tablespoons of sugar for a nice and crispy exterior," says Sarah House, Food Innovation Chef at Bob’s Red Mill
+The good news is that many boxed mixes can be used to make both—you just have to follow different instructions based on whether you’re making waffles or pancakes.

 How much waffle mix is needed for one waffle?

 Unfortunately, there’s no easy answer, because every waffle maker is a little different in both size and style.
-Check your machine for specifics, but note that American-style waffles generally require about 1/2-cup of prepared batter, while Belgian-style waffle makers can accommodate a bit more batter—about 3/4-cup.
+Check your machine for specifics, but note that American-style waffles generally require about 1/2 cup of prepared batter, while Belgian-style waffle makers can accommodate a bit more batter—about 3/4 cup.
 Most mixes will tell you how many cups of batter a specific recipe will yield, so you can better figure out how many waffles your recipe will make.

 What can you add to waffle mix?

-This is where things get fun!
-Waffles are one of the most customizable foods, and you can feel free to experiment pretty freely.
-For a super easy way to add flavor, consider an extract like vanilla, lemon, almond, or even maple.
 Of course, you can also incorporate mix-ins for both flavor and texture.
 You can’t beat a sprinkling of mini chocolate chips (just be sure to use a lot of cooking spray to prevent the chips from sticking), some sprinkles, or fresh fruit.
-And, if you want to go savory, you can even try a firmer cheese like Gruyere or Parmesan.
-For toppers, swap maple syrup for a smear or jam, lemon curd, or honey.
-And don’t forget the whipped cream!

 "At my house, we serve fresh, warm waffles stacked high and overflowing with berries!
-No syrup needed," says Denise Woodard, Founder and CEO of Partake Foods
+No syrup needed," says Denise Woodard, founder and CEO of Partake Foods.

 How do you make Belgian waffles?